Home

 This slideshow requires JavaScript.

-NEWS:
+OTHER NEWS:

-• Find Eve’s poem ‘A Definition’ on Tablet published 12 April 2024.
+• Find Eve’s poem ‘A Definition’ on Tablet published 12 April 2024 with a wonderful introduction by poet Jake Marmer.

 • Eve taught Writing Trauma in Poems at the Poetry School (zoom) in March ’24.